 And at what point did you first get paid for your work?

 Andy: Someone saw my pictures on Facebook and asked me to take some for their prom.

-Tyler: Freshman year [at Ouachita] when I started taking portraits of people.
+Tyler: Freshman year [at Ouachita] when I started taking headshots of theatre majors.

 Alex: Somebody asked me if I could take photos of their bathroom.
 It’s good to have a humble beginning like that because it really is a lot of factors and people like that who have put me in this position.